 The number of hypnotherapy sessions you’ll need will depend on your personal circumstances.
 Some people only need one session, while others may require deeper work.
 An initial consultation with your hypnotherapist will give you a better understanding of how many sessions you may need.

 Causes of insomnia

-There are many different types of insomnia and a range of potential causes for the problem.
+There are many potential causes for the problem.
 In some cases, it may be only one cause that leads to sleeplessness, while others may experience a combination of factors.